US VP Harris embraces call for war crimes probe of Russia

 Duda warned of a “refugee disaster” if Poland doesn’t receive more assistance to help house and feed Ukrainians fleeing the conflict.
 He said he asked Harris for the U.S. to “speed up” the process for those Ukrainian refugees who would want to go to the U.S. and might have family there.

-“The United States is absolutely prepared to do what we can and what we must to support Poland, in terms of the burden that they have taken on,” said Harris.
+“The United States is absolutely prepared to do what we can and what we must to support Poland, in terms of the burden that they have taken on,” Harris said.

-But differences between Warsaw and Washington over a Polish plan to send Soviet-made fighter jets to a base in Germany for Ukraine’s use have cast a shadow over Harris’ visit to Poland.
-Just as Harris arrived in Warsaw late Wednesday evening, the Pentagon definitively rejected the idea.

-The proposal was publicly floated by Poland — without first consulting the U.S. — days after Secretary of State Antony Blinken said the Biden administration was “very, very actively” looking at a proposal under which Ukraine’s neighbor Poland would supply Kyiv with Soviet-era fighters and in turn receive American F-16s to make up for their loss.
-Polish government officials, however, insisted any transfer of planes must be done within the NATO framework.

-Harris, in her remarks, brushed aside any notion of tensions between Poland and the U.S. over how to effectively support Ukraine.
-“I want to be very clear, the United States and Poland are united in what we have done and are prepared to do to help Ukraine and the people of Ukraine, full stop,” she said.

-Gen. Tod D. Wolters, the commander of U.S. European Command, said in a statement Thursday that the “most effective way to support the Ukrainian military in their fight against Russia is to provide increased amounts of anti-tank weapons and air defense systems.”
-That effort by the U.S. and allies is ongoing, Wolters added.

-Harris will travel on Friday to Bucharest, where she’s to meet Romanian President Klaus Iohannis.
+Harris will travel on Friday to Bucharest, where she will meet Romanian President Klaus Iohannis.

 (Copyright (c) 2022 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)